scossar/basic-audio-onebox/README.md

 ## An HTML5 audio player for Discourse

-Returns audio tags for uploaded audio files.
+Allows audio uploads to be oneboxed.